Alfresco/alfresco-ng2-components/docs/process-services-cloud/components/edit-process-filter-cloud.component.md

 ### Sort properties

-You can supply various _sort properties_ to sort the processes.
+You can supply a list of _sort properties_ to sort the processes.
+Any of the [filter properties](#filter-properties) listed above can also be used as sort properties.

 By default, the **_id_**, **_name_**, **_status_** and **_startDate_** properties are
 displayed in the editor.
 However, you can also choose which sort properties